vamsiuppala/vamsiuppala.github.io/_posts/2024-03-15-speaker_recognition_and_translation.md

 ```

-### How can we make it better?
+## How can we make it better?

 As you can tell, neither the translation nor its colloquial version are perfect.

-I believe this could be significantly improved with a better frame system prompt and using advanced versions of the GPT models, or the competitors from Mistral, Meta, Anthropic et al.
+I believe this could be significantly improved with a better frame system prompt and using
+advanced versions of the GPT models, or the competitors from Mistral, Meta, Anthropic et al.

 Let me know if you have any ideas on how to improve either speaker diarization or the translation.

 We could also turn the video into a readable blog post, with screenshots and sectional speaker summarization.
 It probably involves a ton of prompt engineering and manual edits, but could save hours of manual transcription.
 There's one great recent example:

 ### Turn a technical video into a writeup
-[Emmanuel](https://twitter.com/mlpowered) and [Erik](https://twitter.com/ErikSchluntz) do a great job transcribing and using prompt engineering to create a blog post out of a two hour video tutorial on Tokenization by [Karpathy](https://twitter.com/karpathy).
+[Emmanuel](https://twitter.com/mlpowered) and [Erik](https://twitter.com/ErikSchluntz), from Anthropic, do a great job transcribing and using prompt engineering to create a blog post out of a two hour video tutorial on Tokenization by [Karpathy](https://twitter.com/karpathy).

 **Video:**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zduSFxRajkE?si=TG8FcnQmK4CSYwWa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>